Cotswolds Distillery

-The Cotswolds Distillery was established in 2014, and is one of the few distilleries producing English whisky.
+The Cotswolds Distillery was established in 2014, and is one of the few distilleries producing both English whisky and gin.

 Initial development of the distillery was assisted by Harry Cockburn (a Master Distiller and former Production Director at Bowmore distillery) and Dr. Jim Swan (an expert in cask maturation whose previous projects include work with Penderyn in Wales, Kavalan in Taiwan and The Milk & Honey Distillery in Israel).
 Production began on 5 September 2014, with the first cask of single malt whisky filled on 22 September 2014.
 The first release of whisky (4000 bottles), when a selection of casks had reached the three-year minimum age, took place in October 2017.

 Crowd funding

 In January 2016, the Distillery opened a crowd funding initiative on CrowdBnk with the aim of raising £500,500 for expansion of the business.
 The investment window closed with the initiative having raised £1,001,000 from 124 investors in seven weeks.

-In June 2018, £3 million were raised on Crowdcube for a visitor centre.
+In June 2018, £3 million was raised on Crowdcube for a visitor centre.
 In January 2020, the company raised £1 million.

+In July 2023, the distillery took first place in a ranking by Cask Connoisseur and was the most popular whisky distillery among visitors.

 Technical specifications

 The distillery features a 0.5 tonne mash tun and eight 2,500-litre washbacks.
 The distillation takes place in two copper pot stills supplied by Forsyths of Rothes, Scotland.

 The gin is produced on a 500-litre hybrid pot and column still made by Arnold Holstein GmbH of Markdorf, Germany.
 Using just the pot still section of the still, the gin is rectified using the 'steep and boil' method, and the gin is collected in one shot, as opposed to the multi-shot method traditionally used by larger gin brands.

-With this procedure, Cotswolds distillery produce seven kinds of gin:
+Products

+As of 2024 the distillery primarily produces both gin and whisky.
+All of the distillery's whiskies are single malt and range from 46% to 59.1% ABV.
+The distillery does also produce a cream liqueur alongside two amaro liqueurs.
+There is a limited annual release of treacle rum and Christmas gin in the shops, though the latter is available to purchase all year round on the distillery's website.